Corey Lee (chef): Early life and career

 Born in Seoul, South Korea, Lee moved to the U.S. with his family in 1982.
 At age 17, he began his career in restaurants at Blue Ribbon Sushi in New York.
 He then went on to work and stage at fine dining institutions such as Pied à Terre, The Restaurant Marco Pierre White, Lucas Carton, Guy Savoy, Daniel, and Lespinasse.
 In 2001, he began what would be his nine-year working relationship with Thomas Keller at The French Laundry.
 During that time, he also spent a year opening Per Se in New York City, returning to The French Laundry as head chef.

 In 2010, Lee opened Benu in San Francisco and within 6 months was included in The New York Times list of "10 Restaurants Worth a Plane Ride".
-Benu has maintained three stars from the Michelin Guide since 2014.
+Benu has maintained three Stars from the Michelin Guide since 2014, and celebrated ten consecutive years of receiving three Stars in 2024.
 It has also won the AAA Five Diamond Award, 5 stars from the Forbes Travel Guide, and a James Beard Award for Best Wine Program.
-Benu’s fixed menu incorporates ingredients and techniques from many different cuisines, including Korean and Cantonese.
+Benu's fixed menu incorporates ingredients and techniques from many different cuisines, including Korean and Cantonese.